10 Products That Will Relieve Your Dog’s Fireworks Anxiety

 This summer, your pup deserves a little support.

 The Fourth of July is a complex holiday.
 On the one hand, it’s very cool that humans have invented the technology to make fireworks in the shape of a cowboy hat.
-On the other hand, more dogs (and pets in general) go missing on this holiday than any other day of the year, which, unfortunately, is very much connected to the whole cowboy-hat-fireworks thing.
+On the other hand, more dogs opens in a new tab(and pets in generalopens in a new tab) go missing on this holiday than any other day of the year, which, unfortunately, is very much connected to the whole cowboy-hat-fireworks thing.
 Another thing that happens in this country?
 Fireworks tend to go off at random times throughout the summer, not just on federal holidays.

 “Similar to thunderstorms, fireworks causingopens in a new tab loud, unpredictable noises can be interpreted as a threat to dogs, causing them to hide, show signs of anxiety (panting, trembling, pacing, whining), or run,” Dr. Gabrielle Fadl, veterinarian, and director of primary care at Bond Vet in New York City told us in 2023.opens in a new tab